Summary

 What's the difference between EA and EAS?

-Enterprise Agreement (standard, non-subscription): you pay for licenses and maintenance in three annual payments.
+Enterprise Agreement (standard, non-subscription): You will pay for licences and maintenance in three annual payments.
 At the end of the term:

-You retain perpetual licenses - they are yours forever,
+You will retain perpetual licences, which are yours forever,

-Enterprise Subscription Agreement: you pay a subscription fee every year.
-At the end of the term, you're left with nothing.
-If you want to retain the licenses, you have a "buyout" option.
+Enterprise Subscription Agreement: You will pay an annual subscription fee.
+At the end of the term, you're left without licences.
+If you want to retain the licences, you have a "buyout" option.

-Most probably, you will renew your Microsoft Enterprise Agreement for another three years.
+Most customers renew their Microsoft Enterprise Agreement for 3 to 5 years.

 The Server and Cloud Enrollment (SCE) is a special kind of Enrollment under the Microsoft Enterprise Agreement that allows you to "standardise" on one or more of the following server and cloud technologies from Microsoft:

-Core Infrastructure Suite of server operating systems and management software: Windows Server + System Center.
+Core Infrastructure Suite (CIS) of server operating systems and management software: Windows Server + System Center.
+Minimum requirement: 400 CIS Suite Core licences of either edition.

 You receive additional discounts and benefits for an "installed base-wide" commitment to one of the SCE components.

-"Installed base-wide" commitment means you must license every instance of the chosen SCE components only with licenses purchased through the SCE.
+"Installed base-wide" commitment means you must license every instance of the chosen SCE components only with licences purchased through the SCE.

-Warning: any non-SCE licenses for the committed SCE components, whether purchased before or during the term of the SCE, are still valid but may not be used during its term.
+Warning: any non-SCE licences for the committed SCE components, whether purchased before or during the term of the SCE, are still valid but may not be used during its term.
 Ensure you have a robust procurement process that validates all such orders before they are placed to avoid non-compliance and useless acquisitions.
-You may literally waste your money if a server license is purchased outside of an active SCE.
+You will waste your money if a "platform" server licence is purchased outside of an active SCE.

 Cost savings benefits of the SCE

-Server and Cloud Enrolment offers pricing and benefits, including discounts on new licenses and Software Assurance renewals:
+Server and Cloud Enrollment offers pricing and benefits, including discounts on new licences and Software Assurance renewals:

 5% off Software Assurance.